ChanghyunKim-sjsu/FA2026_CMPE-255-Data-Mining/Assignment1/README.md

 - Neighborhood
 - Additional size and quality-related features

-The results suggest that house prices are strongly influenced by a combination of:

-**quality + usable living space + location + property age + supporting amenities**
+Overall, the results suggest that house prices are strongly influenced by **quality, usable living space, location, property age, and supporting amenities**.

----

 ## Key Findings

-The most important findings from this project were:

 - Overall house quality was the strongest predictor of sale price.
 - Larger above-ground living areas were generally associated with higher prices.